Senior Associate Dean for Strategy and Rex D. Adams Professor

 Durham, NC 27708

-Ashish Arora is the Rex D. Adams Profess of Business Administration at the Fuqua School of Business at Duke University.
+Ashish Arora is the Senior Associate Dean for Strategy and Rex D. Adams Professor of Business Administration at the Fuqua School of Business at Duke University.

 His research focuses on the economics of technology and technical change.
 Arora's research has included the study of technology intensive industries such as software, biotechnology and chemicals, the economics of information security, and the role of patents and licensing in promoting technology startups.
 He has studied the rise of the software industry and the pharmaceutical industry in emerging economies.
 His current research focuses on the management of intellectual property and licensing in corporations, and innovation based entrepreneurship.